logos-co/roadmap/content/vac/sc/g/status/staking-contract.md

 * https://github.com/logos-co/staking/issues/17
 * https://github.com/logos-co/staking/issues/18

-The milestone is achived when these issues have been resolved.
+The milestone is achieved when these issues have been resolved.

 ### Justification